Sustainability at Bosch eBike Systems

 Pioneers in climate protection

 At Bosch, we share a common goal: we aim to improve the quality of life for people and protect the livelihoods of present and future generations by acting in a sustainable manner.
 We are playing a pioneering role in climate protection in particular.
-Since 2020, the 400+ Bosch locations worldwide – from development and production through to administration – have no longer had a carbon footprint.
-An independent auditing firm has officially confirmed this.
+With its more than 400 locations worldwide, the Bosch Group has been carbon neutral overall (scopes 1 & 2) since 2020.
+As part of this, residual emissions of 0.7 million metric tons of CO2 were offset with carbon credits in 2022.
+Scopes 1, 2, 3 are used according to the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard.
 Now, we want to optimize the mix of measures and, in so doing, further decrease the environmental impact.
 At the same time, we intend to shape climate protection beyond our direct sphere of influence and also systematically reduce upstream and downstream emissions – our aim is to reduce emissions by 15% by 2030.

 Find out more